 Remember, words and actions can be taken out of context.
 If you are upset that you were arrested, you may not be thinking clearly or reacting in the right state of mind.
 You may say something that is false or does not represent the full accuracy of the event.
 Even if you are slightly mistaken, these statements can be used against you in a court of law.
 In an attempt to plead your innocence, your words could actually be used to prove your guilt.

 The Fifth Amendment

 If arrested, you may feel uncomfortable but you should absolutely evoke your rights under the Fifth Amendment of the Constitution of the United States.
 This means that you will remain completely silent until you can meet with an attorney who will help ensure that your legal rights are protected.

 While you may feel uncomfortable, you should state, “I’m taking the Fifth.”
 After saying this, you should say nothing and remain absolutely silent.
 While you do not have to say anything related to the arrest, you will need to communicate fundamental and vital information such as your name and date of birth.
 However, after providing this information, you have no legal obligation to say anything else.
 Additionally, it is important for you to realize that not saying anything and invoking your Fifth Amendment right will never impact your case, and the prosecution is never allowed to tell a judge or jury if you made the decision to remain silent after the arrest.

 Contact a Criminal Defense Lawyer

-If you were arrested, contact an experienced criminal defense attorney.
+If you were arrested, contact an experienced criminal defense attorney in Riverside.
 The attorneys at the Law Offices of Kathleen G. Alvarado will help you build your strong defense.
 Contact us today at 951-419-4565 or online.